The Omni King Edward Hotel: Guests

 Notable dignitaries and luminaries who stayed at the hotel have included Rudolph Valentino, Louis Armstrong, Elvis Presley, Margaret Thatcher, Britney Spears, and Ernest Hemingway who had lived in the hotel for a period.
 The Beatles stayed at the hotel's royal suite during their first visit to Toronto, in 1964, and caused the hotel's biggest commotion to date, when 3,000 fans packed the streets and flooded the lobby.
 In 1969, John Lennon and Yoko Ono stayed in the same royal suite a day before their bed-in for peace began.
 In February 1964, "moralists picketed" when Liz Taylor and Richard Burton stayed in a suite together; they were not married to each other at the time, causing a scandal.

 In film

 The King Edward has not only housed film stars but also film sets, from the mellow, Leonard Cohen’s 1983 musical I am a Hotel, to the melodramatic, Jamie Foxx’s film Bait, which, during a stunt mishap, caused an explosion that shook the building and shattered windows.

-The hotel and the surrounding streets were used extensively in the filming of American Psycho (film).
+The hotel and the surrounding streets were used extensively in the filming of American Psycho.
 The opening scenes of The Boys season 4 took place at the hotel.